Package 'inspectdf'

 library(dplyr)

-# Single dataframe summary
+# Single data frame summary

 inspect_num(starwars)

-# Paired dataframe comparison
+# Paired data frame comparison

 inspect_num(starwars, starwars[1:20, ])

-# Grouped dataframe summary
+# Grouped data frame summary

 starwars %>% group_by(gender) %>% inspect_num()